Tom Higgins Contact and Background Information

 Background:

 As a graduate of Illinois Central College (police science) and former Cougar (men’s basketball), I have a distinct interest in the success of our students, graduates, and programs.
-I am a proud alum of Illinois Central College and I wake up every morning ready to further its mission.
+My academic mentor, Roy “Doc” Wright, was a police officer who went to law school.
+He helped found the law enforcement and legal studies programs.
+Doc and a host of other people, like my Coach, Carrol Herman, provided a safe and productive place for me to explore my career options, and grow and develop in all ways.
+The college continues to provide a safe and productive place for students to explore, grow, and develop.
+I am a proud alum of Illinois Central College, and I wake up every morning ready to further this mission by supporting my students at ICC.

 Current Employment/Service: